 There will be no positive impact on the socio-economic environment of the region due to the fact that the project area is within the OIZ, there are agricultural areas on the border of the project area, and there are no employment opportunities during the operation phase of the project.
 Likewise, it is not expected to have a negative impact.
-Approximately 10 people will work during the construction phase of the project.
-Assembly weight will not be available from the region as qualifications are required for this workforce.
+Approximately 10 people will work during the construction phase of the project require a certain experience and mastery.
+Therefore, there will be no employment of workers from the region.